Description of the OFSEP cohort on 8 December 2022

 Number of patients

-By 15 June 2018, 41 centers were actively participating in the compilation of the OFSEP clinical database.
+By 8 December 2022, 38 centers were participing in the compilation of the OFSEP clinical database..

 Since patients may consult doctors in different cities during the course of their lives, it is possible that some have several clinical files: these are what we call duplicates.
 Furthermore, the MS diagnosis can be difficult to confirm, and the elements in the computer file do not enable diagnostic certainty.
-Thus, in the presentation below, duplicates, uncertain diagnosis files and patients with acute neuromyelitis optica (Devic's disease) or related neurological syndromes, radiologically isolated syndromes (RIS) or with antibody anti-AQP4 have been excluded.
-A total of 56,134 patients are thus included in the analysis.
+Thus, in the presentation below, duplicates, uncertain diagnosis files and patients with acute neuromyelitis optica (Devic's disease) or related neurological syndromes, radiologically isolated syndromes (RIS) or with antibody anti-AQP4 or with antibody anti-MOG have been excluded.
+A total of 70,282 patients are thus included in the analysis.